 ParentChild+, formerly called the Parent-Child Home Program, supports families with young children living in historically marginalized communities in accessing a path to possibility.
 ParentChild+ has an international network of program sites that work directly with families and family child care providers to ensure children achieve their greatest potential in school and life.
-Highly trained, community-based early learning specialists (ELS) conduct visits with families and family child care providers to model reading, conversation, and play activities to support school readiness.
+Highly trained, community-based early learning specialists (ELSs) conduct visits with families and family child care providers to model reading, conversation, and play activities to support school readiness.

 What is the model’s approach to providing home visiting services?

-Home visits take place twice per week during two 23-week cycles, for a minimum of 46 weeks (92 visits total).
-Services are provided to children between the ages of 16 months and 4 years old.
+Home visits take place twice per week for a minimum of 46 weeks (92 visits total).
+ParentChild+ works with families when their children are between the ages of 16 months and 4 years old.
 Children typically enter the program at 2 years old and exit as they transition to pre-K or a Head Start center-based program.

 ParentChild+’s service population includes the following:

 - Families with low incomes

 - Families experiencing language or literacy barriers